alechries/feedback_telegram_bot/README.md

 Don't forget
  - to install packages from 'requirements.txt'
- - to change the bot-token in 'config.py'
+ - to change the bot-token & feedback user id in 'config.py'